AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 The Experimentation panel is available to use by all Customer Journey Analytics (CJA) users.
 No Admin rights or other permissions are required.
 However, the setup (steps 1 and 2 below) requires actions that only Admins can perform.

 ## Step 1: Create connection to experiment dataset/s

+The recommended data schema is for the experiment data to be in an [Object array]() that contains the experiment and variant data in two separate dimensions.
+If you have your experiment data in a single dimension with experiment and variant data in a delimited string, you can use the substring setting in data views to split them into two for use in the panel.

 After your experiment data has been [ingested](https://experienceleague.adobe.com/docs/experience-platform/ingestion/home.html) into Adobe Experience Platform, [create a connection in CJA](/help/connections/create-connection.md) to one or more experiment dataset/s.